 If consumed is NULL, behave like PyUnicode_DecodeUTF8().
 If consumed is not NULL, trailing incomplete UTF-8 byte sequences will not be treated as an error.
 Those bytes will not be decoded and the number of bytes that have been decoded will be stored in consumed.
-New in version 2.4.Changed in version 2.5: This function used an int type for size.
-This might require changes in your code for properly supporting 64-bit systems.

-PyObject PyUnicode_EncodeUTF8 (const Py_UNICODE s, Py_ssize_t size, const char errors) Return value: New reference.
+PyObject PyUnicode_EncodeUTF8 (const Py_UNICODE s, Py_ssize_t size, const char errors)

-Encode the Py_UNICODE buffer s of the given size using UTF-8 and return a Python string object.
+Encode the $Py_UNICODE$ buffer s of the given size using UTF-8 and return a Python bytes object.
 Return NULL if an exception was raised by the codec.
-Changed in version 2.5: This function used an int type for size.
-This might require changes in your code for properly supporting 64-bit systems.

-PyObject PyUnicode_AsUTF8String(PyObjectunicode)
+PyObject PyUnicode_AsUTF8String (PyObject unicode)

-Encode a Unicode object using UTF-8 and return the result as Python string object.
+Encode a Unicode object using UTF-8 and return the result as Python bytes object.
 Error handling is "strict".
 Return NULL if an exception was raised by the codec.

-PyObject PyUnicode_DecodeUTF32 (const char s, Py_ssize_t size, const char errors, int byteorder) Decode size bytes from a UTF-32 encoded buffer string and return the corresponding Unicode object. errors (if non-NULL) defines the error handling.
+PyObject PyUnicode_DecodeUTF32 (const char s, Py_ssize_t size, const char errors, int byteorder)

+Decode size bytes from a UTF-32 encoded buffer string and return the corresponding Unicode object. errors (if non-NULL) defines the error handling.
 It defaults to "strict".